adfink/adfink.github.io/_posts/2015-12-16-recommital.md

 We're that other stuff.
 We are all collections of light.
 Bundled, up densified, animated, blobs of light that are suspended in this flux of light energy.
 It feels trite but it's true, at least partly true, and it's deserving of real consideration.
+We are all collections of light.
+Sounds like something my kindergarten teacher told me back in '95, and upon closer inspection she was right on the money, proving again that the nineties were indeed the glory days.
+Let's consider.

 The sun shines down on little 'ol earth, and all over it are these green things called plants that literally soak up the sunshine (thanks plants!).
 They reach out and grab onto it, and bottle it up.
 They jam